News for Arthritis Foundation Program Instructors in the Arthritis Foundation, Great West Region

 Programs for Better Living Undergo Policy and Procedure Revisions

-Give someone the opportunity to take control of their arthritis in 2014.
+Give someone the opportunity to take control of his or her arthritis in 2014.
 Recertify as an Arthritis Foundation instructor or invite a friend or co-worker to become certified.
 See the list of upcoming trainings.

 The Many Forms of Arthritis

-Learn more about the signs, symptoms and treatments for Ankylosing Spondylitis.
+Learn more about the signs, symptoms and treatments for fibromyalgia.
+Read it here.

-Third quarter program reports are due by January 15, 2014.
+Quarterly program reports are due by April 15, 2014.
 Click here to access the forms and our return contact information.

-As the Arthritis Foundation continues to grow and enhance our physical activity programs, changes have been made to the policies and procedures.
+As the Arthritis Foundation continues to revise our physical activity programs, changes have been made to the policies and procedures.
 These changes will remove some barriers without changing the program components.
-The new policies and procedures will start January 1, 2014.
+The new policies and procedures started January 1, 2014.

 The changes are as follows:

-Professional liability insurance may now be provided by a facility/employer or by the instructor/leader.
+Professional liability insurance can be provided by a facility/employer or by the instructor/leader.

-- Instructors/leaders can continue to use the liability insurance coverage provided by their employer’s or facility’s if a co-sponsorship agreement is signed.
+- Instructors/Leaders can continue to use the liability insurance coverage provided by their employer or facility if a co-sponsorship agreement is signed.

 - The instructor/leader is responsible for ensuring the location or facility meets any applicable requirements, for collecting and maintaining forms, and for submitting the participant release and program information forms.
-The instructor is also responsible for ensuring a safe atmosphere for his/her class.
+The instructor is also responsible for ensuring a safe atmosphere for his or her class.